Jamesits/alwaysonline/README.md

 ### Extensibility

 AlwaysOnline replies any URL segments it recogonizes, regardless of which domain it comes from.
-If your client speaks a protocol AlwaysOnline recognizes but on a different domain, simply add another delegation on your DNS server and everything will work.
+If your client speaks a protocol AlwaysOnline recognizes but on a different domain, simply add another delegation on your DNS server and everything should work.

 ### About Windows 10 NCSI Service